darklang/docs/docs/tutorials/freshdesk.md

 ![assets/freshdesk/image2.png](assets/freshdesk/image2.png)

-Freshdesk uses basic authentication - in this example, we’ve chosen to use our API key and insert random text for the password, but you can replace those with your username and password when using HttpClient::basicAuth.
+Freshdesk uses basic authentication - in this example, we’ve chosen to use our API key and insert random text for the password, but you can replace those with your username and password when using `HttpClient::basicAuth`.

 ## Getting All of Your Tickets